Marc Anthony (album)

-Marc Anthony is the fourth studio album overall and first English album by American singer Marc Anthony.
+Marc Anthony is the fourth solo studio album overall and first solo English album by American singer Marc Anthony.
 It was released on September 14, 1999, by Columbia.
 The album debuted in the top 10 on the US Billboard 200 and has since gone 3× Platinum in the United States.
 This was Anthony's first English album since his 1991 effort, When the Night Is Over, in which he recorded with Little Louie Vega.
 It sold more than 4 million copies worldwide.